DHTMLX/docs-diagram/docs/guides/diagram/configuration.md

 Positioning Diagram and shapes
 --------------------

-You can specify the position of a diagram on a page and set margins for shapes inside the [](../../api/diagram/margin_property.md) attribute of the diagram config object.
+You can specify the position of a diagram on a page and set margins for shapes inside the [](../../api/diagram/margin_property.md) attribute of the diagram configuration object.

 The margin object contains a set of properties: